 Tips on reducing herbicide and pesticide use:

-- Never water after application of herbicides or pesticides
+- Never water after applying herbicides or pesticides.

 Tips for preserving a vegetated streambank: